The Planter's House at Avalon

 Unfortunately, no artifacts found in association with the house can be positively associated with Lady Kirke, and as a group the objects do not come close to the quality of artifacts in the house within the settlement that did produce Kirke materials.
 Some tin-glazed ceramics, a pair of silver cufflinks and fragments from a coat with silver-embroidered buttonholes might support the Lady Kirke hypothesis.

 Since the house was occupied for only a short time, perhaps high-status objects simply did not accumulate.
 Perhaps by the last quarter of the century, a reversal in Lady Kirke's fortunes had occurred, and luxury items were beyond her means.
-Most likely, perhaps, is that James Yonge simply located the house in the wrong place.
+Most likely, perhaps, is that James Yonge simply located the house in the wrong place on his map.
 There is reason to suspect that the map was drawn some time after his visit, and it omits the large waterfront warehouse and other buildings known to have existed in 1663.
 Indeed, the house in question may not have been built until after Yonge's visit.

 Finally, one thing is clear from the preceding information.
 Regardless of what James Yonge saw, remembered or forgot about Ferryland, he was clearly impressed by one of Ferryland's unforgettable characters, Lady Sara Kirke.